 - They have been advised by a health care provider to self-quarantine related to COVID-19.

 - They are experiencing the symptoms of COVID-19 and are seeking a medical diagnosis.

 Employees who feel they might have COVID-19, or have been exposed to someone who may have COVID-19, should immediately notify their Supervisor, follow CDC recommended precautions (link is external), and stay at home and/or make alternative work arrangements with their respective Supervisor.
-Children or other household members needing care cannot accompany employees into the workplace during the pandemic.
+Children or other household members needing care cannot accompany employees into the workplace.

 Employees who have been traced or otherwise identified as potentially being exposed or known to have been exposed to the COVID-19 virus will be required to follow CDC and Cascade City County Health Department guidelines for quarantine/isolation.

 Employees who have been diagnosed or believe that they had COVID-19 may return to work as is outlined in the CDC Guidelines(link is external),

 Return to work will include monitoring symptoms and health screenings and following CDC Guidelines for mitigating the spread of the virus(link is external).
 Additionally, the University of Providence may request that employees submit a doctor’s note certifying fitness-for-duty to resume work.